Dolphins' Stills giving NFL money to Kap's charity

 ATLANTA -- Miami Dolphins receiver Kenny Stills tells The Associated Press he's donating the money he receives from the league for being an NFL Walter Payton Man of the Year award nominee to Colin Kaepernick's charity.

-Each nominee receives up to $50,000 from the NFL Foundation for a charity of their choice.
+Each nominee receives up to $50,000 from the NFL Foundation for a charity of his choice.

-Stills, who has continued to kneel on the sideline during the national anthem to follow Kaepernick's lead and protest social injustice, selected Know Your Rights Camp, "a free campaign for youth founded by Kaepernick to raise awareness on higher education, self-empowerment, and instruction to properly interact with law enforcement in various scenarios."
+Stills, who has continued to kneel on the sideline during the national anthem to follow Kaepernick's lead and protest social injustice, selected Know Your Rights Camp, "a free campaign for youth founded by Colin Kaepernick to raise awareness on higher education, self-empowerment, and instruction to properly interact with law enforcement in various scenarios," per the organization's website.

 Stills said "it's frustrating" that Kaepernick has been out of the league for two years.